Article

 forearmprompts

-Tray provides a firm surface for seated activities such as eating and art, and adjusts in height, angle and depth.
-A softly–rounded rim contains spills.
+Tray provides a firm surface for seated activities such as eating and art, and adjusts in height, angle, and depth.
+A softly-rounded rim contains spills.
 Tray only attaches to armrests, not forearm prompts.
-To install tray, set both armrests to same height and angle.
-Pull black handle on bottom front of tray and slide tray onto armrests.
-To adjust tray depth, pull black handle to slide tray forward or back and click into place.
-Adjust tray height and angle by adjusting armrest height and angle with tray attached.
+To install, set both armrests to the same height and angle.
+Pull the black handle on the bottom front of the tray and slide onto the armrests.
+To adjust depth, pull the handle to slide the tray forward or back and click into place.
+Adjust tray height and angle by adjusting armrest height and angle with the tray attached.

-Handhold can be attached anywhere along rim of tray to provide additional support and security.
-To install and adjust handhold, loosen large oval knob on handhold, slide it along tray until desired position is reached, then tighten knob securely.
+Handhold can be attached anywhere along the rim of the tray to provide additional support and security.
+To install and adjust, loosen the large oval knob on the handhold, slide it along the tray until the desired position is reached, then tighten securely.

 Pelvis and Lower Extremity Accessories

-To install pelvic harness, place it on the seat with wide ends towards back of seat.
-The short straps at the back corners of harness have L–shaped metal clips — these insert into slots at either side of seat.
-The buckles at the front narrow ends of the harness will be pulled around user’s upper thighs and fastened at rear of harness; then the straps are adjusted in length for best fit.
+To install, place it on the seat with the wide ends toward the back.
+The short straps at the back corners have L-shaped metal clips — insert these into slots at either side of the seat.
+The buckles at the front narrow ends will be pulled around the user’s upper thighs and fastened at the rear; then adjust strap lengths for best fit.
 (Figures 22 & 23)

 pelvicharness1 pelvicharness2

 Pelvic harness is inserted and removed by using a pen or key to depress the small white button just below the clip slot.
-There are two clip slot options at side of chair.
-Consider seat depth required for user and select clip slot that allows best use of pelvic harness.
+There are two clip-slot options at the side of the chair.
+Consider seat depth required and select the slot that allows best use of the pelvic harness.

 Adduction: Hip Guides / Thigh Belt / Adductors

-Hip guides provide additional lateral support to user’s hips and can be adjusted for seat width.
-Seat width without hip guides is 14 inches wide.
-With the hip guides, seat width ranges from 8.5 to 11.5 inches (with both hip guides in use.)
-Hip guides are clipped to arm supports and can therefore be easily removed along with arm supports for transfers.
-Hip guides can be used with both armrests and forearm prompts.
+Hip guides provide additional lateral support to the user’s hips and can be adjusted for seat width.
+Seat width without hip guides is 14 inches.
+With hip guides, width ranges from 8.5 to 11.5 inches (both installed).
+Hip guides clip to arm supports and can be removed with the arm supports for transfers.
+They can be used with both armrests and forearm prompts.

-To install hip guides, remove arm supports and thread the hip guides onto the arm support posts, then place arm supports back into slots at sides of chair.
-To adjust width between the hip guides, depress the white button and move either hip guide in and out, clicking it into place at the desired setting.
+To install, remove arm supports and thread the hip guides onto the arm support posts, then place arm supports back into the slots.
+To adjust width, depress the white button and move either hip guide in or out, clicking into place at the desired setting.
 (Figure 24)

 hipguides

-Thigh belt provides additional support and security for user’s thighs, and helps adduct user’s knees.
-(Figure 25) To install thigh belt, unsnap and lift up front of seat pad to access the H–slot under the seat pad.
-The metal slide will be on top and (by pinching belt and pushing it through H–slot) the belt looping will be under the H–slot to hold the position of thigh belt, under the seat pad.
-The thigh belt can then be buckled across the client’s lap.
-To adjust thigh belt length, pull adjuster straps that are threaded through either side of center buckle.
-The thigh belt will move forward with the seat, if the seat depth is adjusted.
+Thigh belt provides additional support and security for the user’s thighs and helps adduct the knees.
+(Figure 25) To install, unsnap and lift up the front of the seat pad to access the H-slot under the seat pad.
+The metal slide will be on top and (by pinching the belt and pushing it through the H-slot) the belt looping will be under the H-slot to hold the position beneath the seat pad.
+Buckle across the client’s lap and adjust strap length via the adjusters on either side of the center buckle.
+The thigh belt will move forward with the seat if seat depth is adjusted.

 thighbelt

-Adductors can be used to limit lateral movement of user’s knees and provide a comfortable lateral boundary.
-To install adductors, depress the white buttons located below front corners of seat and insert metal posts into slots located on sides of seat at front corners, with adductor pads towards seat.
-To remove adductors, depress adductor buttons and pull adductors out of their slots.
+Adductors can be used to limit lateral movement of the user’s knees and provide a comfortable lateral boundary.
+To install, depress the white buttons below the front corners of the seat and insert metal posts into the slots located on the seat sides at the front corners, with pads toward the seat.
+To remove, depress the buttons and pull the adductors out.
 (Figure 26)

 adductors